 But if you let that nebulous “later” date turn into “never,” the repercussions can be costly.
 At some point, refinancing your student loans could potentially save you a significant amount of money.
 You just need to figure out if it is the right move for you.

 So how do you know when it’s time for a student loan debt check-in?
-Here are four factors that should prompt a second look:
+Here are four factors that could prompt a second look:

 1. Your current student loans have high interest rates.

-Depending on how high your loan balance is and how much you can cut that interest rate, your cost savings may be significant.
+Depending on how high your loan balance is and how much you can cut that interest rate, your cost savings when refinancing may be significant.

 2. Your financial situation has improved since you took out the loans.

-You were likely a starving student when you first applied for your student loans, but ideally your financial situation has improved with time.
-This is great news for your bottom line, because a higher credit score and income level are key to helping you qualify for a lower interest rate.
+Maybe you were a starving student when you first applied for your student loans, but ideally your financial situation has improved with time.
+This is great news for your bottom line, because a higher credit score and income level (among other factors) are typically key to helping you qualify for a lower interest rate.

 3. You don’t get any advantages from federal student loan benefits.

 Certain types of federal student loans offer perks that should not be overlooked before considering refinancing.
-If you’re a borrower who is a teacher, enters the military, or goes to work in the public sector, you’ll want to read the fine print on your federal loans to see if you qualify for federal student loan benefits (such as potential loan forgiveness) before you consider refinancing.
+Borrowers who are teachers, enter the military, or go to work in the public sector may qualify for federal student loan benefits (such as potential student loan forgiveness) before considering refinancing with a private lender.

 Recommended: Looking for more guidance on your student loans?
-Explore SoFi’s student loan help center for advice, resources, guides, and more!
+Explore SoFi’s Student Loan Help Center for tips, resources, guides, and more!